labex-labs/open-source-labs/flask/flask-tutorial/lab-project-layout/finish.md

 # Summary

-In this lab, you learned how to create a project layout for a Python Flask application.
-By organizing your code into packages and modules, you can keep your project structured and maintainable.
-With a clear project structure, it becomes easier to collaborate with others and manage the growth of your application.
+In this lab, we have learned how to set up a Flask project directory.
+We started by creating a new project directory, installing Flask, setting up a basic Flask app, organizing the project into packages, and finally, setting up a version control system.
+Now you are ready to continue developing your Flask application with a well-structured project directory.